yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 + If the release policy is "Delete", the sidecar gRPC calls the provisoner's _Delete_ interface, and upon successful completion, sets the `Bucket`'s `conditions[x].Reason to "Deleted"
 + If the release policy is "Retain" then the `Bucket` remains "Released" and it can potentially be reused.
 + When the COSI controller sees the `Bucket`'s `conditions[x].Reason is "Deleted", it deletes all the finalizers and the real deletions occur.

+###  Setting Access Permissions
+#### Dynamic Provisioning
+Incoming `BucketAccessRequest`s either contains a *serviceAccountName* where a cloud provider supports identity integration, or an *accessSecretName*.
+In both cases, the incoming `BucketAccessRequest` represents a user to access the `Bucket`.
+When requesting access to a bucket, workloads will go through the following  scenarios described here:
++  New User: In this scenario, we do not have user account in the backend storage system as well as no access for this user to the `Bucket`.
+	+ Create user account in the backend storage system.
+	+ add the access privileges for the user to the `Bucket`.
+	+ return the credentials to the workload owning the `BucketAccessRequest`.
++  Existing User and New Bucket: In this scenario, we have the user account created in the backend storage system, but the account is not associated to the `Bucket`.
+	+ add the access privileges to the `Bucket`.
+	+ return the credentials to the workload owning the `BucketAccessRequest`.
++  Existing User and existing Bucket: In this scenario, the user account has access policy defined on the `Bucket`.
+The existing user privileges in the backend may conflict with the privileges that the user is requesting.
+	+ FAIL, if existing access policy is different from the requested policy.
+	+ if the existing privileges match the requested privileges, return the credentials to the workload owning the `BucketAccessRequest`.
++ A Service Account specified and the cloud platform identity integration maps Kubernetes ServiceAccounts to the account in the backend storage system.
+No need to create credentials here.

+Upon success, the `BucketAccess` instance is ready and the app workload can access backend storage.

+#### Static Provisioning
+Driverless Mode allows the existing workloads to make use of COSI without the need for Vendors to create drivers.
+The following steps show the details of the workflow:
++ Admin creates `Bucket` instance.
++ Admin creates `BucketAccess` instance and references it in the `Bucket` instance.
++ `BucketAccess` instance references `BucketAccessClass` that hosts credentials referenced through Secrets/ConfigMaps.
++ User creates `BucketAccessRequest` that references existing `BucketRequest` instance and `BucketAccess` instance.
++ COSI detects the existence of the `BucketAccess` instance and marks it with appropriate status for workloads to consume.
+	+ if the `BucketAccess` instance specifies *serviceAccountName*, we have a service account mapped to cloud provider identity and the app workload can directly use this account.
+	+ if the `BucketAccess` instance specifies *accessSecretName* we have a secret containing access credentials and the app workload can use these secrets once copied to their namespace by the COSI Controller.

 ---